micomicona/audiomd/README.md

-audiomd
+#audiomd
 =======

-A command-line tool to keep your music files healthy
+A command-line script to keep your music files healthy

+#WIP!

+audiomd is currently a non-working unfinished program